Tejadheeraj/To-Do-List/README.md

 How to Use:

-      Add a Task:  Type your task in the input field.
+      Enter a task in the input box and click the Add button.
-                   Click the "Add" button or press Enter to add the task to the list.
-      Delete a Task:  Click the "Delete" button next to the task you want to remove.
+      Check the box to mark a task as completed.
+      Click the edit icon  to modify a task.
+      Click the delete icon  to remove a task.
+      Drag and drop tasks to reorder them.

-      Persistent Storage:  Tasks are automatically saved in your browser's LocalStorage.
-                     Even if you close or refresh the page, your tasks will remain.
+      Tasks are saved automatically, so they persist even if you close or refresh the page.